RedisAI/aibench/docs/creditcard-fraud-benchmark/description.md

 We used this benchmark to compare four different AI serving solutions:

 - TorchServe: built and maintained by Amazon Web Services (AWS) in collaboration with Facebook, TorchServe is available as part of the PyTorch open-source project.
 - Tensorflow Serving: a high-performance serving system, wrapping TensorFlow and maintained by Google.
+The TensorFlow Serving on ARM variation is also documented [here](./tfserving_arm_and_redis.md).
 - Common REST API serving: a common DL production grade setup with Gunicorn (a Python WSGI HTTP server) communicating with Flask through a WSGI protocol, and using TensorFlow as the backend.
 - RedisAI: an AI serving engine for real-time applications built by Redis Labs and Tensorwerk, seamlessly plugged into ​Redis.

 We wanted to cover all solutions in an unbiased manner, helping prospective users make an informed decision on the solution that best suits their case, both with and without data locality.